wwoelmer/BOPRC_R_Course_Lesson_3/README.md

 wq_long <- wq_wide %>%
     pivot_longer(TN_gm3:secchi_m, names_to = "Parameter", values_to = "Value")

+# first you specify which columns are getting pivot-ted longer, we can use the
+# colon : to say all the columns between TN and secchi

 # being able to pivot between wide and long format is really helpful for
 # different types of analyses and plotting!
 ```